Rouse Hill metro station: Design and construction

 Under its $3.7 billion "Operations, Trains and Systems" contract with Transport for NSW, NRT is responsible for the design, construction, fit-out and operation of the new station.

 The station is located just to the south of the Windsor Road rail bridge.
 This structure, a cable-stayed suspension bridge designed by Italian civil firm Salini Impregilo, is a visual icon for the district.
 Both opened 26 May 2019.

 Services

 Rouse Hill has two side platforms.
-It is served by Metro North West Line services.
-Rouse Hill station is served by a number of bus routes operated by Busways and Hillsbus.
+It is served by Metro North West & Bankstown Line services.
+Rouse Hill station is served by a number of bus routes operated by Busways and CDC NSW.